 I like to read magazines on the beach and I’m always turning down the corner of the page because I come across products I want to try.
 So what do I do?
 I jump online and order them.
 Tighten your chin and neck?
 Sure.
 Soft, baby butt skin?
 Of course.
 A water additive that makes your skin younger?
 You bet!
+And I’m a sucker for what’s deemed the best anti-aging serum.
+As I age, I’m now in the market for the best moisturizer for aging skin over 60 – I’ll be there too soon!
+Or, trying to find the best anti-wrinkle cream that really works.

 But I’m still not looking 30 again so I’m starting to wonder what anti-aging treatments work and which ones don’t.
+Now that I’m in this whole midlife thing, I want to find the best anti-aging serum for 50s and moisturizers dermatologists recommend.

 I recently scored a Groupon for a derma-plane facial and found this particular esthetician to be incredibly honest in her assessment of some products and anti-aging tips and tricks.
 I’m sure not everyone will agree with these, especially if you’re a cosmetics producer or salesperson.
 But for now, I’ll take her advice and see if I’m missing anything in these anti-aging secrets from an esthetician.

 1. Eye cream (most) are just a marketing gimmick.
 A lot of eye creams will tout that the skin around your eyes is thinner than on the rest of your face.
 True.
 But if you have normal skin and specific eye issues, your regular moisturizer will work just fine.
 It’s important to apply it lightly around your eyes no matter what.
 I’ll use up the eye creams I have now and try this to see if I notice a difference.
+As part of my nighttime routine, I’m always in search of the best anti aging night cream for 50s.

 2. Your body doesn’t need most supplements.
 I’ve said this before.
 A lot of research shows that you should be getting key vitamins and minerals from daily life and the foods you eat.
 So all of these anti-aging supplements for skin, hair, nails, really aren’t doing anything.
 I am a firm believer in the sun’s provision of Vitamin D (in small amounts) and I do notice a difference when I use a Vitamin C cream on my face.
 But for now, I think I’ll ditch the dozen bottles of extraneous vitamins and metabolism-boosting teas I’m taking.